 The Island Effect: A Romantic Murder Mystery

-By Dave Van Cleve
+by Dave Van Cleve

 Charlie McAdams, a seasoned park superintendent, thought he’d seen it all—until he’s assigned to manage the breathtaking Santa Maria Island State Park, largest of the Channel Islands off the coast of Santa Barbara, California.
 But this rugged paradise comes with its own set of challenges that test Charlie’s resolve at every turn.